 The GenomeWeb Index rose nearly 3 percent in May, vastly outperforming the Dow and Nasdaq Biotechnology Index.

-The GenomeWeb Index rose more than 6 percent in January, outperforming the Dow, Nasdaq, and Nasdaq Biotechnology Index.
+The GenomeWeb Index rose nearly 6 percent in April, vastly outperforming the Dow, Nasdaq, and Nasdaq Biotechnology Index.

 Pacific Biosciences reported total Q1 2017 revenues of $24.9 million, just beating analysts' average estimate of $24.6 million.